manishboyina/Movie-Genre-Prediction/README.md

 # Movie-Genre-Prediction
 movie genre prediction using ML algorithms and recommendation systems
-\n Initially load the data using pandas
+## Initially load the data using pandas